VirginiaLynne has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips, and reviews.

 Is it all right to use dried peel?
 Does it taste any good?
 Sure!
 Dried may not have quite the flavor punch, but it works just fine in a pinch, especially if you are adding it to baked goods.

 Where do you find dried?
-I usually buy it from Amazon because it is cheaper, but you can sometimes find it in the spice section of a supermarket.
+I usually buy McCormick Gourmet Valencia Orange Peel from Amazon because it is of good quality for the price.
+You can sometimes find it in the spice section of a supermarket.
 Dried doesn't look as nice as a garnish, but it is a lot easier to have some in your cupboard that you just pull out and use.

 Generally, I store what I make in the freezer because I know I'll use it within a month and buy the dried to have in a pinch or to use in baked goods.
 However, if you want to save money or have a lot of fruit available, you might just want to make your own dried zest.
 Here is how to do it:

 - Put the peel on parchment on a baking sheet.